Somatuline Depot (Subcutaneous)

 Proper use of Somatuline Depot

-A nurse or other trained health professional will give you this medicine in a hospital or clinic.
-This medicine is given as a shot under the skin of your upper buttocks every 4 weeks.
+A nurse or other trained health professional will give you this medicine in a medical facility.
+It is given as a shot under the skin of your upper buttocks every 4 weeks.

 This medicine comes with a patient information leaflet.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.